Wolfgang Wagner

 Wolfgang Wagner (30 August 1919 – 21 March 2010) was a German opera director.
 He is best known as the director (Festspielleiter) of the Bayreuth Festival, a position he initially assumed alongside his brother Wieland in 1951 until the latter's death in 1966.
 From then on, he assumed total control until he retired in 2008, although many of the productions which he commissioned were severely criticized in their day.
 He had been plagued by family conflicts and criticism for many years.
-He was the son of Siegfried Wagner, who was the son of Richard Wagner, and the great-grandson of Franz Liszt.
+He was the son of Siegfried Wagner (the son of Richard Wagner) and he was the great-grandson of Franz Liszt.

 Biography

 His mother, Winifred Wagner (née Williams-Klindworth), was English.
 He was born at Wahnfried, the Wagner family home in Bayreuth in Bavaria.
 In addition to his elder brother Wieland (1917–66), he had an elder sister Friedelind Wagner (1918–1991), and a younger sister Verena Wagner (1920–2019).

-During the 1920s Winifred Wagner was an admirer, supporter and friend of the Nazi leader, Adolf Hitler, who became a regular visitor to Bayreuth a decade before he assumed power in Germany.
+During the 1920s Winifred Wagner was an admirer, supporter and friend of the Nazi leader Adolf Hitler, who became a regular visitor to Bayreuth a decade before he assumed power in Germany.
 Wolfgang Wagner first met Hitler in 1923, when he was four years old, and the Wagner children were encouraged to call him "Uncle Adolf" or "Uncle Wolf" (his nickname).
 When Hitler became Chancellor in 1933, he showered favours on the Wagner family.
 Wolfgang was a member of the Hitler Youth but never joined the Nazi Party.
 He joined the German Army in 1939.
 During the Polish campaign he was severely wounded in the arm, and he was discharged as medically unfit in June 1940 (Hitler visited him in the hospital).

 Wagner married twice, to Ellen Drexel (1919–2002) and Gudrun Mack (1944–2007).
 He has three children: Eva, born 1945, Gottfried, born 1947 and Katharina, born 1978.
 He was reportedly estranged from his daughter Eva over control of the Bayreuth Festival, while Gottfried, who has long been publicly critical, and was banned from the family villa in 1975, only learned of his father's death from media coverage.
 According to Gottfried's autobiography Twilight of the Wagners: The Unveiling of a Family's Legacy (1997, English version: 1999), his father told him in the 1950s: "Hitler cured unemployment and restored worldwide respect for the German economy.
 He freed our people from a moral crisis and united all decent forces.
 We Wagners have him to thank for the idealistic rescue of the Bayreuth festival."

 Eva was eventually named as his successor as the director of the Bayreuth Festival in conjunction with his preferred candidate, her half-sister Katharina, after the two women reached an agreement following the death of his second wife who was Katharina's mother.